cassiozen/FatBee/README.md

 ## What?

-The keyboard design we use today is a relic from the 1800s, created to overcome mechanical limitations, not for comfort: This can lead to wrist pain and other injuries with prolonged use.
+The keyboard design we use today is a relic from the 1800s, created to overcome mechanical limitations, not for comfort.
+This can lead to wrist pain and other injuries with prolonged use.

 While ergonomic keyboards exist, they can be intimidating for new users.
 But here's the thing: Studies show that even slight key splitting, tenting, and a lower back angle can significantly reduce discomfort and potential injuries.

-FatBee does exactly that: A little bit of everything, just enough to get more confort while keeping a familiar look and feel, designed to be **approachable by users with varying typing techniques (or no typing technique at all.)**
+FatBee does precisely that: A little bit of everything, just enough to get more comfort while keeping a familiar look and feel, designed to be **approachable by users with varying typing techniques (or no typing technique at all.)**

 ## What's in this repo?

 - 3D-print case & palmrest source.
 - PCB source (KiCad)
-- keyboard layout (standard keyboard-layout-editor.com json)
+- keyboard layout (standard keyboard-layout-editor.com JSON)

 ### Coming soon